Deming PDCA Cycle Four Stages, Advantages, and Disadvantages

 Psychographic Segmentation

 Psychographic segmentation separates people into similar subgroups based on psychographic factors such as values, beliefs, attitudes, and behaviors.
-These factors indicate the internal mental characteristic of people.
+These factors indicate the internal mental characteristics of people.

 Psychographic Factors